 Our human ancestory has many voices, all singing about the same thing.

 This is true: we never arrive at the final resting place while we're breathing and our hearts are beating.
-That truth is settled for me, which is a funny contradiction to the statement.
-But life is full of contradictions so I'll accept it and continue.
+That truth is settled for me. ...Life is all about contradiction so I'll accept it and continue.

 Given that we never arrive at the final resting place while we're living in bodies, what matters?
 I'll tell you what matters! (wink - don't take me too seriously. i'm just playing with what I understand.)
 Orientation is what matters.
 How we orient ourselves.
-It might be a friendly question - "How am I oriented?" or "In what direction am I oriented?"
-The answer to this question will and does change by the moment so it's good to be paying attention in a friendly way.
+It might be a question - "How am I oriented right now?" or "In what direction am I oriented?".
+The answer can change by the moment so it's good to be paying attention in a friendly way.

 Orientation is more than physical activation, though.
 It's really an internal focus, which can seem bewildering.
 Luckily it is something we can practice and learn to recognize how to engage in subtler and greater ways.
 What I said above about being friendly is a necessary quality to the internal orientation.
 Not pushing, punishing or fixing, just befriending and turning in the direction of the hidden stuff.
 In the direction of freedom.